lunatech-labs/lunatech-scala2-to-scala3-course/README.md

 Assuming that:

-- The root folder of the cloned course master repo is located at the following [absolute path]: `/home/userx/src/lunatech-scala-2-to-scala3-course`
+- The root folder of the cloned course master repo is located at the following [absolute] path: `/home/userx/src/lunatech-scala-2-to-scala3-course`
 - The folder that will hold the _studentified_ version has the following [absolute] path: `/home/userx/stu`

 `studentify` should be invoked as follows: